veyh/AutoPTT/README.md

 ## Known Issues

-AutoPTT will not work with games that require a physical key press to activate the mic.
+AutoPTT will not work with games that require a physical key press to activate the mic **unless you use [AutoPTT Sidekick](https://github.com/veyh/AutoPTT-sidekick/)**.
 Some of these games are listed below.
-If you find that AutoPTT doesn't work with a game that isn't listed here, please let me know.
+If you find that AutoPTT alone doesn't work with a game that isn't listed here, please let me know and I'll add it to the list.

 - Counter-Strike: Global Offensive